A Duodenal Switch is a laparoscopic surgery where weight loss is achieved by combining two techniques: food restriction and malabsorption.

 The procedure involves reducing the size of the stomach and rerouting the intestines.
-The size of the stomach is reduced by 80% prompting the patient to feel satisfied sooner while eating.
-The smaller stomach also produces fewer “hunger-causing” hormones, thus patients eat less.
+During the surgery, the size of the stomach is reduced by 80 percent, prompting the patient to feel satisfied sooner while eating.
+The smaller stomach also produces fewer “hunger-causing” hormones, including ghrelin, thus patients are tempted to eat less.

-- The procedure takes approximately 2 to 3 hours and begins with a gastric sleeve to remove a large portion of the stomach.
+The Duodenal Switch is an inpatient surgical procedure takes approximately 2 to 3 hours to complete.
+It begins with a Gastric Sleeve procedure in order to remove a large portion of the stomach.
 The stomach is divided vertically with the portion intact, shaped like a banana.
 The remaining portion of the stomach connects the esophagus to the top of the small intestine.

 With the extent of the Duodenal Switch procedure, patients should plan to remain in the hospital for 2 to 3 days.
 Patients are generally able to return to work after 2 weeks and can expect a full recovery within 4 to 6 weeks, once the incisions have healed completely.

-Patients who choose to undergo Duodenal Switch lose most of their excess weight quickly within the first year following surgery.
-By the second year, individuals lose approximately 70% to 80% of their excess weight.
+Patients who choose to undergo Duodenal Switch lose most of their excess weight quickly.
+In fact, patients will see most of their weight loss within the first year following surgery.
+And by the second year, individuals will lose, on average, approximately 70 to 80 percent of their excess weight.